 #2 Going Out Alone With All Three Kids Gets Hard, Really Fast

-While the transition from one to two may have been pretty seamless when going out to do errands, things get challenging with three.
+Transitioning from one to two kids may have been pretty seamless when going out to do errands, but things get challenging with three.
 You may find yourself babywearing the youngest while holding the other’s hands, just hoping you can run in and out of the store without someone melting down — what once was a quick trip out suddenly became way more hectic.

-There is a silver lining here — as your kids get older, this too gets easier.
-It won’t always take 15 minutes to load all the babies into their car seats or take what seems like two hours just to do the weekly grocery trip.
+There is a silver lining here — as your kids get older, this, too, gets easier.
+It won’t always take 15 minutes to load all the babies into their car seats or what seems like two hours just to make the weekly grocery trip.

 #3 There’s Never Enough Time in the Day

-While this rings true no matter how many kids you have, you may resonate with this even more with three (or more kids).
+While this rings true, no matter how many kids you have, you may resonate with this even more with three (or more).
 The more kids you have, the less time you feel like you have to get everything done.
-From soccer practice to newborn feeding to school drop-offs, the list is endless when you have three kids to take care of.
+From soccer practice to newborn feeding to school drop-offs, the list is endless when you have three kids to care for.

 #4 Sleep: What’s That?